The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.Korean.txt

 1.2 ¾Æ½ºÄ«¸®¾Æ ÄÉ¸¯ÅÍÀÇ ReactionÀ» ally¿¡¼­ neutral·Î º¯°æ.
 1.1 »ç½Ç»ó Ã¹¹öÀü. ¿Ã¸®´Â °úÁ¤¿¡¼­ ¿¹Àü¿¡ ¹é¾÷µÈ ÆÄÀÏ·Î ±³Ã¼µÇ¾î ¹ß»ıµÈ ¹®Á¦¸¦ ¹Ù·Î ¼öÁ¤.
 1.0 Ã¹¹öÀü. ¾øÀ½

+1.3

+- First version uploaded at SpellHold Studios

+2.0

+- BWP fixes :
+  - Askaria...
+GlobalGT("Chapter","GLOBAL",5) to AR6700.baf
+  - ChaosKnight...
+WRITE_SHORT to tp2
+  - Move files and older
+  - Up setup.exe

+- ChaosKnight :
+  - Add lib folder (addkit fonction and cpmvars)
+  - Autotra Iconv Handle Charset
+  - cpmvars and EVALUATE_BUFFER for EE compatibility
+  - Portrait size for EE
+  - AddKit for EE
+  - Use Raduziel fonction for adding ChaosKnight kit to Jacob
+  - Handle charset and Autotra
+  - REQUIRE_PREDICATE
+  - Separate kit from Jacob npc to allow ChaosKit to be installed on BG2EE

+- Askaria :

+  - Handle Charset and Autotra
+  - Portraits size for EE
+  - Correct wrong state in Pai#1M.d
+  - cpmvars and EVALUATE_BUFFER for EE compatibility
+  - Add Readme.md
+  - variables prefixes
+  - REQUIRE_PREDICATE